johannprell/git-templates/README.md

 # git-templates
-Templates for gitignore and gitattributes
+Templates for gitignore and gitattributes.

+Bare-bones starting points for different project types.